 The Roman ruins show that a small polis, or city, had indeed been established there, beyond a doubt.
 The silt layer above it shows that, sometimes, in the third century, the lake rose, and the site was inundated as was the case in 2020, with the same type of mud that is plaguing the archeologists at the site today.

 Gap in historical record aligns with flooding event along shore of Galilee

 Aviam explains the striations clearly show that “It was abandoned for 200 years, then it was resettled in the fifth century, until being abandoned once and for all in the eighth century.”

-As noted previously, there are no historical records from the third to the fifth century regarding Bethsaida.
-And the Byzantine era saw the construction of the great church in the fifth century.
-The archaeologists believe this clearly shows that the gap in the historical record is borne out by the geological record.
+As noted previously, there are no historical records from the third to the fifth century regarding Bethsaida, and the Byzantine era saw the construction of the great church in the fifth century.
+Archeologists believe this clearly shows that the gap in the historical record is borne out by the geological record.